N) Provisions, contingent liabilities and contingent assets

 The customer base of the Company comprises of various corporates, state governments and mutual fund houses all having sound financial condition.
 An impairment analysis is performed at each reporting date on invoice-wise receivable balances.

-The Company's exposure to customers is diversified and no single customer contributes to more than 10% of outstanding trade receivable and contract assets as at March 31,2024 and March 31,2023.
+The Company's exposure to customers is diversified and no single customer contributes to more than 10% of outstanding trade receivable and contract assets as at March 31, 2025 and March 31, 2024.

 c.
 Cash and cash equivalents and deposits with banks

 d.
-Investments in equity instrument of other companies and mutual funds
+Investments in mutual funds

 ii.
 Liquidity risk